Policy of Non-Discrimination

 To enable us to respond in a manner most helpful to you, please indicate the nature of your accessibility problem the preferred format in which to receive the material, the web address of the requested material and your contact information.

 Arizona Relay Service

 The City of Chandler offers Text Telephone (TTY) or Telecommunications Devices for the Deaf (TDD) services for persons with speech or hearing impairments.
 Chandler staff also is trained in the use of the Arizona Relay System for the deaf, or 711.

 ADA Request for Reasonable Accommodation

-The City has established a standard Grievance Procedure to provide prompt and equitable resolution of complaints or requests pertaining to requirements of the ADA.
+The City has established a standard process to provide prompt and equitable resolution of complaints or requests pertaining to requirements of the ADA.
 These procedures are outlined in the Administrative Regulation CC Reg.
-CA-01.
+CM-78.

 ADA Transition Plan